Search

 Vet : James Russell – James is a recognised leader of the veterinary profession, having held several roles within the British Veterinary Association and serving on the Animal Health and Welfare Board for England and appointed as an Assistant Clinical Professor for the University of Nottingham.
 For decades, he has worked closely with Red Tractor food producers, and has been recognised for his contribution in the commitment to the fight to eradicate Bovine Viral Diarrhoea and Bovine Tuberculosis.

-Consumer : John Pain – John joined our board in January 2020.
+Vice Chair : John Pain – John joined our board in January 2020.
 He has a degree in Agricultural Economics from Newcastle University and an MBA from the University of Leicester.
 John has worked with leading UK brands like Sainsbury’s, Nabisco, and Diageo, and joined KFC GB in 1994.
 He later became Marketing Director for Yum! and VP of Marketing at Taco Bell USA.
 In 2007, John returned to the UK as Marketing Director of the Compass Group UK & Ireland business.
 He later became MD for the Wendy’s Company APEMEA region.
-John is Vice Chairman of KFC Philippines and Chair of Governing Council at the Royal Agricultural University.
+John is Vice Chairman of KFC Philippines.

 Finance : Chris Goodwin – Chris is a Chartered Certified Accountant and joined our board in December 2016.
 He has held senior roles as a CFO and CEO in several industry sectors.
 Most recently, he was CFO of the Agriculture and Horticulture Development Board, and previously CEO of the NFU’s commercial subsidiary.
 He now works as a non-executive director and business adviser for various organisations across the public and private sectors.